Creating pipelines

 Some common scenarios are:

-• You don’t want to wait for children pipelines to finish (i.e. when a pipeline calls another pipeline) or when a new build starts for a parent pipeline.
+- You don’t want to wait for child pipelines - when a pipeline calls another pipeline - to finish, or when a new build starts for a parent pipeline.

-For the volume behavior during approvals, notice that if you keep the volume available on the pipeline while it is waiting for approval it will still count as “running” against your pricing tier limit.
+For the volume behavior during approvals, note that if you keep the volume available for the pipeline while it is waiting for approval, it still counts as “running” against your pricing tier limit.

 External resources